Wildfires trap 2,000 villagers in Portugal

-MACAO, Portugal: Forest fires cut off a village of 2,000 people in Portugal, as firefighters struggled Thursday to control two major blazes in the center of the country, local officials said.
+MACAO, Portugal: Forest fires cut off a village of 2,000 people in Portugal, as firefighters struggled Thursday (Friday in Manila) to control two major blazes in the center of the country, local officials said.

 And with another wave of hot weather forecast, the government declared a state of emergency in some central and northern regions.